danfuzz/samizdat/doc/language-guide/09-module-system.md

 library are its "sibling" modules.

 The first step in loading `ModB` is to look at the modules defined by `ModA`, per se.
-That is, `ModA` may itself contain a module library.
-In terms of directory hierarchy, if `ModA` is in `/x/y/modules/ModA`, then the system will look for `/x/y/modules/ModA/modules/ModB`.
+That is, `ModA` may itself contain a module library; this is `ModA`'s "captive" module library, in that the library is not visible beyond the definition of `ModA`.
+In terms of directory hierarchy, if `ModA` is in `/x/y/modules/ModA`, then the system will look for a captive module in `/x/y/modules/ModA/modules/ModB`.

-If `ModA` doesn't define `ModB` directly, then the system will look for a sibling definition of `ModB` if applicable (that is, if `ModA` is part of a library).
-In terms of directory hierarchy, if `ModA` is in `/x/y/modules/ModA`, then the system will look for `/x/y/modules/ModB`.
+If `ModA` doesn't define `ModB` directly as a captive module, then the system will look for a sibling definition of `ModB` if applicable (that is, if `ModA` is part of a library).
+In terms of directory hierarchy, if `ModA` is in `/x/y/modules/ModA`, then the system will look for a sibling module in `/x/y/modules/ModB`.

 If the sibling search fails (or wasn't applicable), then the next loader to be checked is the one which was "in scope" when `ModA`'s module loader was